regolith-labs/ore-cli/README.md

 ========================================================================================================================
 ```

 You can stop the miner at any time without losing any rewards.
-On most computer this can be accomplished by pressing CTRL+C
+On most computers this can be accomplished by pressing CTRL+C in the terminal where the miner is running.

 ## Checking on your Wallet Balance
 You can check on the state of a wallet by: